Vestride/Shuffle/README.md

     <li data-key="motion">Motion Graphics</li>
 </ul>
 ```
-And when you click on a li, you want the plugin to shuffle (you need to call the 'shuffle' method).
+And when you click on a li, you want the plugin to shuffle.
 Here's an example:

 ```js
 $(document).ready(function(){